 Atlanta is much colder than New Orleans in the winter.
 The daily temperature in Atlanta averages around 45°F (7°C) in January, and New Orleans fluctuates around 51°F (11°C).

 Atlanta usually receives around the same amount of sunshine as New Orleans during winter.
 Atlanta gets 164 hours of sunny skies, while New Orleans receives 158 hours of full sun in the winter.

 It rains a lot this time of the year in New Orleans.
 It's quite rainy in Atlanta.
 In January, Atlanta usually receives less rain than New Orleans.
 Atlanta gets 4.7 inches (120 mm) of rain, while New Orleans receives 5.2 inches (131 mm) of rain each month for the winter.

 In the spring, Atlanta is around the same temperature as New Orleans.
-Typically, the spring temperatures in Atlanta in April are around 65°F (18°C), and New Orleans is about 68°F (20°C).
+Typically, the spring temperatures in Atlanta in April average around 65°F (18°C), and New Orleans averages at about 68°F (20°C).